Svalorzen/CppCopyProposal/README.md

 ### Inheritance ###

-Inheritance requires redefinition of all constructors, and creates a stricter dependency between two classes than what is proposed here.
+Inheritance requires redefinition of constructors (although easier now with the `using` directive).
+Worse, it creates a tight dependency between two classes which very often not intended.
 Classes may be converted to a common ancestor even though that is undesired or even dangerous in case of implicit conversions.

 Inheritance may also be unwanted in order to avoid risks linked to polymorphism and freeing data structures where the base class does not have a virtual